jond-andrew/workflow/README.md

 	- Colors: Color Preset: Solarized Dark
 	- Text: Font: Fira Mono for Powerline
 	- Text: Font size: 21
-	- Window: Style: Full-Width Top of Screen
+	- **Window: Style: Full-Width Top of Screen**
-	- Window: Space: All Spaces
+	- **Window: Space: All Spaces**
-	- Keys: Hotkey Window: check "A hotkey opens..."
+	- **Keys: Hotkey Window: check "A hotkey opens..."**
 		- Hotkey
 		- Double-tap key: Command (?)
 		- On Dock icon click: Show this hotkey window
 	- After Hotkey setup, head back to General tab and:
         - Startup: select in "Window restoration policy" dropdown, "Only Restore Hotkey Window"
 	    - (Note: there's now a Hotkey section in the main "Keys", so it is possible to do this outside of Profiles)
+	- Session: At the bottom, check "Status bar enabled", configure and select "Auto-Rainbow: Automatic"
 - Keys
     - Select menu item: Restart Session Hotkey: `shift + ⌘ + r`
 - Advanced